onflow/cadence-lang.org/versioned_docs/version-1.0/language/access-control.md

 The body of the mapping contains zero or more rules of the form `A -> B`, where `A` and `B` are entitlements.
-Each rule defines that, given a reference with the entitlement on the left, a reference with the entitlement on the right is returned.
+Each rule declares that, given a reference with the entitlement on the left, a reference with the entitlement on the right is produced.

 An entitlement mapping thus defines a function from an input set of entitlements (called the domain) to an output set (called the range or the image).

-Using entitlement mappings, the above example could be equivalently written as:
+Using entitlement mappings, the above example could be more concisely written as:

 ```cadence
 entitlement OuterEntitlement